 Munich’s reputation as a hub of innovation is long-established, and a number of research institutes (including the famous Max Planck Society) have their headquarters here.

-Our Munich Science and Technology itinerary is perfect for sixth form or GCSE students considering degrees in Science or Engineering.
-Students will have the opportunity to perform experiments in the science labs at Munich Technical University, and to explore the real-world application of engineering theory at the BMW Plant.
+Our Munich Science and Technology itinerary is perfect for sixth form students considering degrees in Physics or Engineering.
+Students will have the opportunity to perform experiments in the science labs at Munich Technical University (TUM), and to explore the real-world application of engineering theory at the BMW Plant.